 - 1/2 cup vegetable broth

-While the potatoes are cooking, melt 4 tablespoons "butter" in a large pot.
-Sauté onion, carrots, celery, any other hard vegetables, and herbs until almost tender, about 8 minutes.
-Add the garlic, mushrooms, and peas and saute until all vegetables are tender, about 2 minutes longer.
+- While the potatoes are cooking, heat the other half of the butter in a large skillet.
+Saute the onion, carrots, celery, any other hard vegetables, and herbs over medium heat until almost tender, about 8 minutes.
+Add the garlic, mushrooms, and peas and saute until all the vegetables are tender, about 3 minutes longer.
 Season to taste with salt and pepper.
 Add the Worcestershire sauce and vegetable broth, and cook uncovered over low heat for 2 minutes.
 Stir in the lentils.

 - Transfer the vegetable lentil mixture to an 8-inch square baking dish, or smaller casserole dishes.
 Spread the mashed potatoes on top.
 Bake for about 20 minutes, until bubbling and the potatoes are golden brown on top.

 * You can reduce the butter by sauteing the vegetables in vegetable broth if desired.